Kickboxing

 Kickboxing is practised for a variety of reasons.
 Many mixed martial artists take up kickboxing as their striking base for its effectiveness.
 Beyond competitions, it is good for overall fitness, self-defense, and weight loss.

-What is Cardio Kickboxing?
+What Is Cardio Kickboxing?

 Cardio kickboxing is a non-competitive, aerobic fitness exercise that incorporates kickboxing techniques and movements.
 It is a cardiovascular-focused exercise inspired by the kickboxing sport with less impact and involves no sparring.
 Cardio kickboxing is a popular fitness exercise that is practised around the globe.

-History of Kickboxing
+History Of Kickboxing

 Kickboxing martial arts date back to many centuries ago.
 Muay Thai and other Southeast Asian martial arts were designed for unarmed combat on battlegrounds with records dating back to around the 12th century.
 Karate was developed around the 17th century and was introduced into Japan in the early 20th century.